-A minimal standard set of sensitivity analyses are recommended for all model participants, with focus on sensitivity to precipitation and to vegetation phenology: In the case of precipitation, medium (best estimate) and low/high precipitation drivers will be provided for each site.
-In the case of phenology, in addition to runs in which MODIS phenology is used, a sensitivity run is recommended in which models use their own default phenology prescription (i.e. model-calculated or from lookup tables).
+A minimal standard set of sensitivity analyses are recommended for all model participants, with focus on sensitivity to precipitation and to vegetation phenology: In the case of phenology, in addition to runs in which MODIS phenology is used, a sensitivity run in which models use their own default phenology prescription (i.e. model calculated or from lookup tables).
 The following relevant driving data are available:

 - Vegetation and Soil Characteristics

 - ALMA NetCDF forcing data

 - ASCII forcing data

 - Plots of driver variables

-- MODIS 7x7 km NDVI/EVI/FPAR/LAI fields

-- Monthly mean NDVI/EVI/FPAR/LAI fields
+- Annual and monthly mean LAI fields